lucapette/web/main/content/writing/writing-integration-tests-for-a-go-cli-application.md

 generation.

 I'm working on an application for which I continuously need testing data and couldn't find exactly what I was looking for.
-So I did what every developer would do in this situation, I decided to write myself.
+So I did what any developer would do in this situation: I wrote it myself.

 CLI applications are my favourite use case for Go so I knew I'd enjoy writing it.